jdcloudcom/en/documentation/Big-Data-&-Analytics/Column-oriented-Storage/Introduction/Application-Scenarios.md

 # Application Scenarios

-The applicable scenarios for Column-Based Storage are described as below.
+The applicable scenarios for Column-oriented Storage are described as below.

 ## IoT Big Data
 	Scenarios are naturally applicable to the IoT for HBase, such as bicycle class and logistics track class.